LINDA WERTHEIMER, Host:

-HAGERTY: He later apologized, but people were shocked - not just because he seemed to blame the victims, but because the statement is so at odds with the beliefs of modern-day Japanese.
+BRADLEY HAGERTY: He later apologized, but people were shocked - not just because he seemed to blame the victims, but because the statement is so at odds with the beliefs of modern-day Japanese.

-HAGERTY: John Nelson, an expert on Asian religions at the University of San Francisco, says Japanese society is largely secular.
+BRADLEY HAGERTY: John Nelson, an expert on Asian religions at the University of San Francisco, says Japanese society is largely secular.
 And yet, events frequently drive them back to ancient traditions.

-Mr. NELSON: There's a famous saying in Japanese that people turn to the gods in times of trouble, and I think we'll see that here.
+NELSON: There's a famous saying in Japanese that people turn to the gods in times of trouble, and I think we'll see that here.

-HAGERTY: The rituals of Shinto and Buddhism permeate Japanese life.
+BRADLEY HAGERTY: The rituals of Shinto and Buddhism permeate Japanese life.
 And in these two belief systems, scholars say, people do not focus on why the tragedy happened, but on how they should proceed.
 Duncan Williams is a Buddhist priest who just returned from Japan.

-HAGERTY: Such as showing patience, resilience and self- sacrifice in the face of tragedy, Williams says, and memorializing the dead.
+BRADLEY HAGERTY: Such as showing patience, resilience and self- sacrifice in the face of tragedy, Williams says, and memorializing the dead.
 Ian Reader, a professor of Japanese studies at the Britain's University of Manchester, says when honoring their loved ones, most Japanese turn to Buddhist rituals - where priests read scripture and chant sutras before the body is cremated.

-HAGERTY: And if those rituals are not performed, says Brian Bocking, an expert on Asian religions at University College Cork in Ireland, bad things can happen.
+BRADLEY HAGERTY: And if those rituals are not performed, says Brian Bocking, an expert on Asian religions at University College Cork in Ireland, bad things can happen.

-HAGERTY: So what if a body - or thousands of bodies - have been washed out to sea?
+BRADLEY HAGERTY: So what if a body - or thousands of bodies - have been washed out to sea?
 Bocking and others say Buddhist priests can hold mass memorials for the dead, and they are likely to do so in the next few days.
 After the funerals, when people begin rebuilding their homes and their lives, Shinto will move center stage.
 If Buddhism deals with death in Japan, Shinto deals with life.
 At the center are kami - life forces that are a little like deities, and are ever present.

-Mr. NELSON: The deities have two faces.
+NELSON: The deities have two faces.

-HAGERTY: John Nelson says one face is benevolent, where deities help people in their day-to-day lives.
+BRADLEY HAGERTY: John Nelson says one face is benevolent, where deities help people in their day-to-day lives.

-Mr. NELSON: But those same deities have this wrathful side, which can also manifest itself at unpredictable moments.
+NELSON: But those same deities have this wrathful side, which can also manifest itself at unpredictable moments.

-HAGERTY: And people turn to Shinto priests and rituals, he says, to restore the balance between the human and the divine.
+BRADLEY HAGERTY: And people turn to Shinto priests and rituals, he says, to restore the balance between the human and the divine.
 The Japanese appeal to Shinto deities at the beginning of things: the birth of a child, a wedding, a new home, a new car.
 Professor Brian Bocking says Japanese companies send delegations to Shinto shrines, and many have their own shrines.

-Professor BOCKING: And this is not because all the employees are devout followers.
+BOCKING: And this is not because all the employees are devout followers.
 It's just that everyone in Japan knows there's all sorts of things that could happen in life and, you know, why not get the gods on your side?
 I mean, they might not even exist, but if they do, then you might as well invoke them.

-Barbara Bradley Hagerty, NPR News.
+BRADLEY HAGERTY: Barbara Bradley Hagerty, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.